shreyshreygowda/shreyshreygowda/README.md

  - Hi, I’m @shreyshreygowda
- - a student pursuing a career in software development 💻, femtech 🖇📌, and AI 🖥
+ - a student pursuing a career in software development 💻, femtech business 🖇📌, and AI 🖥